 The difference is, the comedy version makes fun of Roy; the fairytale frog elicits genuine empathy for the frog.

 Since the Greek myth of Narcissus it’s difficult to read a story about a solitary figure next to a pond without assuming a degree of vanity.
 This beautiful princess, the youngest of seven daughters, is the most beautiful of the lot.
-Often in fairytales the beauty equals goodness, but in this particular retelling, her beauty equals self-absorption.
+Often in fairytales the beauty equals goodness, but in this particular retelling, her beauty equals self-absorption and vanity.
 She must be punished for such narcissism.

-Whose story is this, though?
+Whose story is this?
 Do I treat the princess as the main character, or the frog?
 The frog is the man with the plan.
 The princess is reactive.
-But that’s not how we can tell the main character of a story: Instead we have to ask, “Who changes the most?”
+But that’s not how we can tell the main character of a story: Best to ask, “Who changes the most?”
 At first glance the frog changes the most — from frog to human.
 But this is not a psychological or moral change.
 Instead, it’s simply a change of circumstance, and those don’t count when we’re talking specifically about character arcs.

 Indeed, the Princess undergoes the change of heart.
 The princess is the main character.